Enforcement Rules of the Labor Pension Act

 The interest rate of a two-year fixed term deposit by local banks mentioned in the preceding paragraph refers to the calculated annual average interest rate derived from the fixed interest rates on two-year deposits posted at the beginning of each month by the six major banks: the Bank of Taiwan Co., Ltd., First Commercial Bank of Taiwan Co., Ltd., Taiwan Cooperative Bank Co., Ltd., Hua Nan Bank Co., Ltd., Land Bank of Taiwan Co., Ltd.,and Chang Hua Bank Co., Ltd.

-The Labor Pension Fund Supervisory Committee (here-in-after referred to as the Supervisory Committee) shall announce on a monthly basis, the current month's lowest guaranteed rate.
+The Bureau of Labor Funds, Ministry of Labor (hereinafter "the BLF") shall announce on a monthly basis, the current month's lowest guaranteed rate.